Home Theories Third-person effect

 Disregard of health messages

 Individuals think they are not as vulnerable to health warnings as other people due to the third-person effect.
 As a result, people frequently reject these warnings.
-In other words, the behavioral component of the third-person effect-a reluctance to modify their conduct in response to the message-often translates to the perceptual component of the third-person affect-the perception that they are not suggestible.
+In other words, the behavioral component of the third-person effect--a reluctance to modify their conduct in response to the message--often translates to the perceptual component of the third-person affect--the perception that they are not suggestible.

 College students were asked to assess the impact of news on the avian flu in one study done by Wei, Lo, and Lu.
 The perceptual component of the third-person effect was represented by students' assumption that they would not be as affected by this news as other individuals.
 This third-person effect was especially strong if they were only exposed to this information on a rare occasion.
 Individuals who believed they might be persuaded by these messages, on the other hand, were more inclined to take action, such as seeking additional information about medications like Tamiflu.
 The perceived third-person effect, on the other hand, tended to hinder such behavior.